mdn/content/files/en-us/web/api/streams_api/using_writable_streams/index.md

 ## Introducing an example

-In our [dom-examples/streams](https://github.com/mdn/dom-examples/tree/master/streams) repo you’ll find a [Simple writer example](https://github.com/mdn/dom-examples/blob/master/streams/simple-writer/index.html) ([see it live also](https://mdn.github.io/dom-examples/streams/simple-writer/)).
+In our [dom-examples/streams](https://github.com/mdn/dom-examples/tree/master/streams) repo you'll find a [Simple writer example](https://github.com/mdn/dom-examples/blob/master/streams/simple-writer/index.html) ([see it live also](https://mdn.github.io/dom-examples/streams/simple-writer/)).
 This takes a given message and writes it into a writable stream, displaying each chunk on the UI as it is written to the stream and also displaying the whole message on the UI when writing has finished.

 ## How writable streams work

-Let’s look at how the writable stream functionality in our demo works.
+Let's look at how the writable stream functionality in our demo works.

 ### Constructing a writable stream

-To create a writable stream, we use the {{domxref("WritableStream.WritableStream","WritableStream()")}} constructor; the syntax looks complex at first, but actually isn’t too bad.
+To create a writable stream, we use the {{domxref("WritableStream.WritableStream","WritableStream()")}} constructor; the syntax looks complex at first, but actually isn't too bad.

 The syntax skeleton looks like this: